Close Menu

 WINNING SSD & SSI BENEFITS FOR OSTEOARTHRITIS

-If the SSA sends you to a free exam with one of their doctors, make sure that you bring the things that you use to help you walk or sit.
+If the SSA sends you to a free exam with one of their doctors, make sure you bring the things that you use to help you walk or sit.
 For example, bring your cane or walker to the exam.
 Also, if you use a brace for your back or other part of your body, then wear it.
 Finally, remember that at the SSA doctor exam you could be under investigation.

 SSD BENEFITS UNDER SSA’S LISTING 1.17

-Listing 1.17 – Reconstructive surgery or surgical arthrodesis of a major weight-bearing joint with A, B, and C:
+Listing 1.17 – Reconstructive surgery or surgical arthrodesis of a major weight bearing joint with A, B, and C:

 A. History of reconstructive surgery or surgical arthrodesis of a major weight bearing joint.